What is Paperwork Processing and Storage Costing Your Business?

 - Delayed decisions and business costs due to lack of management reporting information

 5. Data Security Issues

 Businesses are legally responsible for protecting customer and employee data as part of the Data Protection Act, regulated by the Information Commissioner’s Office.
 For those who don’t protect data, heavy fines can be issued.
 You need to ensure that data is being processed securely and that measures are in place to avoid unauthorised access or accidental loss.
+Digital document management services can help.
 Consider:-

 - Who has access to your paperwork e.g. records stored in open-plan offices or filing rooms can often be accessed by multiple departments/employees.
 This can be a problem if filing cabinets are unlocked, or security measures are not in place.